Open source: HotPatcher development progress

 LogOutputDevice: Error: oldValue(1) newValue(0) If this check fails make sure that there is a FTaskTagScope(ETaskTag::EParallelRenderingThread) as deep as possible on the current callstack, you can see the current value in ActiveNamedThreads(102), GRenderingThread(6110a4c0), GIsRenderingThreadSuspended(0)

-Fix: Remove the call to IsInParallelRenderingThread() in CreateRHIShaderOrCrash.
-Epic is already aware of this issue and will fix it in UE5.4.
+Fix method: Remove the call to IsInParallelRenderingThread() from CreateRHIShaderOrCrash.
+Epic is aware of this issue and will fix it in UE5.4.

-Under normal circumstances, FShaderLibraryCooker‘s Init and Shutdown should only be executed in CookOnTheFlyServer when PackageSetting->bShareMaterialShaderCode is true.
-However, in UE5, only the Init related logic is checked, while Shutdown has no checks and will be executed at any time.
+Normally, FShaderLibraryCooker‘s Init and Shutdown would only be executed in CookOnTheFlyServer if PackageSetting->bShareMaterialShaderCode is true.
+However, in UE5, only the Init-related logic is checked, while Shutdown is not checked at all and will always execute.

-This results in errors in HotPatcher when packaging the ShaderLibrary, making it impossible to execute COOK normally.
-The only solutions are to either not check SharedShaderLibrary in the Patch configuration or to fix the engine code.
+This causes HotPatcher to produce errors when packaging ShaderLibrary, preventing COOK from executing properly.
+The only options are to uncheck SharedShaderLibrary in the Patch configuration or fix the engine code.

-1. Modify the implementation in CookOnTheFlyServer.cpp to add the bShareMaterialShaderCode check for FShaderLibraryCooker operations.
+1. Modify the implementation in CookOnTheFlyServer.cpp to add a bShareMaterialShaderCode check (or IsUsingShaderCodeLibrary()) to the FShaderLibraryCooker operations.

-2. Alternatively, uncheck SharedShaderLibrary in HotPatcher’s packaging configuration:
+2. Or disable SharedShaderLibrary in HotPatcher’s packaging configuration:

-Both of these issues are caused entirely by UE’s own bugs, which cannot be resolved at the plugin level.
-Anyone wishing to use HotPatcher in UE5 needs to modify these two points in the engine to ensure all functionalities of HotPatcher work correctly.
+Both of these issues are entirely caused by UE’s own bugs and cannot be resolved at the plugin level.
+Anyone intending to use HotPatcher in UE5 must manually modify these two locations in the engine for all HotPatcher features to work correctly.

-Similarly, the second issue also prevents the Launcher version of the UE5 engine from properly using HotPatcher to package ShaderLibrary Pak; one must either use InlineShader or need to use the source version.
+Similarly, the second issue also prevents the Launcher version of the UE5 engine from properly packaging ShaderLibrary Paks using HotPatcher; either InlineShader must be used, or the source-code version is required.

-Although I insist on maintaining version compatibility with the same codebase, these bugs in the engine make me feel worse than eating a fly.
-There’s nothing I can do but use the methods I’ve described above until these are resolved in the UE trunk.
+Although I insist on maintaining version compatibility with a single codebase, these engine bugs make my OCD feel worse than swallowing a fly, but there’s no other way.
+Until they are resolved in the UE mainline, it can only be used as described above.

 Update Log